ppy/osu-infrastructure/score-submission.md

 https://osu.ppy.sh/scores/4049360982     <- new (doesn't require ruleset prefix)
 ```

-Eventually old scores will be redirected to new scores.
+Eventually old scores will be redirected to new scores using mapping data in `solo_scores_legacy_id_map`.

 ### ⏱ Create a pump and ES population flow